MiloTruck/milotruck.github.io/_posts/2023-12-06-A year of Competitive Audits.md

 In fact, this was what happened to me.
 A few days after I had posted [this tweet](https://twitter.com/milotruck/status/1702502451105165609), he reached out to me to join Spearbit.
 Soon after, [@trust_90](https://twitter.com/trust__90) also offered me a place in [Trust Security](https://www.trust-security.xyz/).

-Additionally, for aspiring individuals that currently aren't performing at the top-level yet, contests are (in my opinion) the best way to hone your skills.
+Additionally, for aspiring individuals that currently aren't performing at the top level yet, contests are (in my opinion) the best way to hone your skills.
 The feedback loop that contests provide is invaluable - where else will you have the opportunity to see what bugs you missed in the code immediately after you finish auditing?

 All in all, [this tweet](https://twitter.com/1_00_proof/status/1727106958430519345) sums up my points here pretty neatly: